Harry55494/start-page/README.md

 # Start Page

-A simple start page, built using Svelte in under a day.
+A simple start page, built using Svelte.

-Contains a customizable name, and different themes for throughout the day
+It contains a customizable name, and light and dark modes based off of your device.

+More features to come soon